Dalai Lama: 2nd Dalai Lama

-Like the Kadampa, the Gelugpa eschewed the tulku system.
-After Gendun Drup died, however, a boy called Sangyey Pel born to Nyngma adepts at Yolkar in Tsang, declared himself at 3 to be "Gendun Drup" and asked to be 'taken home' to Tashilhunpo.
-He spoke in mystical verses, quoted classical texts out of the blue and said he was Dromtönpa, an earlier incarnation of the Dalai Lamas.
-When he saw monks from Tashilhunpo he greeted the disciples of the late Gendun Drup by name.
-The Gelugpa elders had to break with tradition and recognised him as Gendun Drup's tulku.
+After Gendun Drup died, a boy called Sangyey Pel, born to Nyngma adepts at Yolkar in Tsang, declared himself at the age of three to be Gendun Drup and asked to be 'taken home' to Tashilhunpo.
+He spoke in mystical verses, quoted classical texts spontaneously, and claimed to be Dromtönpa, an earlier incarnation of the Dalai Lamas.
+When he saw monks from Tashilhunpo, he greeted the disciples of the late Gendun Drup by name.
+Convinced by the evidence, the Gelugpa elders broke with the traditions of their school and recognised him as Gendun Drup's tulku at the age of eight.

-He was then 8, but until his 12th year his father took him on his teachings and retreats, training him in all the family Nyingma lineages.
-At 12 he was installed at Tashilhunpo as Gendun Drup's incarnation, ordained, enthroned and renamed Gendun Gyatso Palzangpo (1475–1542).
+His father took him on teachings and retreats, training him in all the family Nyingma lineages.
+At twelve he was installed at Tashilhunpo as Gendun Drup's incarnation, ordained, enthroned, and renamed Gendun Gyatso Palzangpo (1475–1542).

-Tutored personally by the abbot he made rapid progress and from 1492 at 17 he was requested to teach all over Tsang, where thousands gathered to listen and give obeisance, including senior scholars and abbots.
-In 1494, at 19, he met some opposition from the Tashilhunpo establishment when tensions arose over conflicts between advocates of the two types of succession, the traditional abbatial election through merit, and incarnation.
-Although he had served for some years as Tashilhunpo's abbot, he therefore moved to central Tibet, where he was invited to Drepung and where his reputation as a brilliant young teacher quickly grew.
-He was accorded all the loyalty and devotion that Gendun Drup had earned and the Gelug school remained as united as ever.
+Tutored personally by the abbot, he made rapid progress, and in 1492 at the age of seventeen he was requested to teach all over Tsang, where thousands gathered to listen and give obeisance, including senior scholars and abbots.
+Two years later, he met some opposition from the Tashilhunpo establishment when tensions arose over conflicts between advocates of the two types of succession: the traditional abbatial election through merit and incarnation.
+He therefore moved to central Tibet, where he was invited to Drepung and where his reputation as a brilliant young teacher quickly grew.
 This move had the effect of shifting central Gelug authority back to Lhasa.
-Under his leadership, the sect went on growing in size and influence and with its appeal of simplicity, devotion and austerity its lamas were asked to mediate in disputes between other rivals.

-Gendun Gyatso's popularity in Ü-Tsang grew as he went on pilgrimage, travelling, teaching and studying from masters such as the adept Khedrup Norzang Gyatso in the Olklha mountains.
+He was afforded all the loyalty and devotion that Gendun Drup had earned and the Gelug school remained as united as ever.
+Under his leadership, the sect continued growing in size and influence and its lamas were asked to mediate in disputes between other rivals.
+Gendun Gyatso's popularity in Ü-Tsang grew as he went on pilgrimage, teaching and studying from masters such as the adept Khedrup Norzang Gyatso in the Olklha mountains.
 He also stayed in Kongpo and Dagpo and became known all over Tibet.
-He spent his winters in Lhasa, writing commentaries and the rest of the year travelling and teaching many thousands of monks and lay people.
+He spent his winters in Lhasa, writing commentaries, and spent the rest of the year travelling and teaching many thousands of monks and laypeople.

-In 1509 he moved to southern Tibet to build Chokorgyel Monastery near the 'Oracle Lake', Lhamo Latso, completing it by 1511.
+In 1509, he moved to southern Tibet to build Chokorgyel Monastery near the 'Oracle Lake', Lhamo Latso, completing it by 1511.
 That year he saw visions in the lake and 'empowered' it to impart clues to help identify incarnate lamas.
 All Dalai Lamas from the 3rd on were found with the help of such visions granted to regents.
-By now widely regarded as one of Tibet's greatest saints and scholars he was invited back to Tashilhunpo.
-On his return in 1512, he was given the residence built for Gendun Drup, to be occupied later by the Panchen Lamas.
-He was made abbot of Tashilhunpo and stayed there teaching in Tsang for 9 months.
+He was invited back to Tashilhunpo and given the residence built for Gendun Drup, to be occupied later by the Panchen Lamas.
+He was made abbot of Tashilhunpo and stayed there teaching in Tsang for nine months.